kw7oe/sadp-notes/README.md

 # Design Patterns

 ### Creational
-- Abstract the instantion process
+- Abstract the instantiation process
-- Help make a system independent of how its objects are created, composed and represnted
+- Help make a system independent of how its objects are created, composed and represented
 - **Class patterns:** use inheritance to vary the class that's instantiated
 - **Object patterns:** delegate instantiation to another object
 - Two dominant ideas